 Java is an automatic memory management programming language that is managed by the Java Virtual Machine(JVM).
 It doesn’t provide the methods like delete() and free() to free the memory.
 In Java we need not destroy object memory, it is automatically destroyed by a special program called a garbage collector.

 Disadvantages of Java Programming Language

 Java needs to be interpreted during runtime, which allows it to run on every operating system, but it also makes it perform slower than the languages like C and C++.
 This slow performance is due to the extra level of compilation and abstraction by the JVM.
 Moreover, sometimes the garbage collector leads to the poor performance of Java as it consumes more CPU time

 Java mainly works on storage and does not focus on the backup of data.
-This is one of the essential java drawbacks, making it lose interest and rating amongst the users.
+This is one of the essential Java drawbacks, making it lose interest and rating amongst users.

 4. Memory Space